Santa Teresa Port of Entry

-The Santa Teresa Port of Entry is a border crossing between Santa Teresa, New Mexico and San Jerónimo, Chihuahua.
+The Santa Teresa Port of Entry is a border crossing between Santa Teresa, New Mexico, and San Jerónimo, Chihuahua.
 It was built in 1992 to relieve pressure from the busy El Paso BOTA Port of Entry, a short distance to the east, and started operating on January 12, 1993.
-General Services Administration is currently increasing the capacity of the port of entry, taking advantage of the available land.
-The crossing is open daily from 6am until midnight.
+The General Services Administration is currently increasing the capacity of the port of entry, taking advantage of the available land.
+The crossing is open daily from 6 am until midnight.
 The station has three commercial vehicle lanes and four passenger lanes.
-The port of entry is located forty-two miles south of Las Cruces, New Mexico, and around twenty minutes from downtown El Paso, Texas.
-It used as a filming location in the Better Call Saul episode "Fifi."
+The entry port is located forty-two miles south of Las Cruces, New Mexico, and around twenty minutes from downtown El Paso, Texas.
+It was used as a filming location in the Better Call Saul episode "Fifi."